acollins1991/biglight-test/README.md

 ## Approach
 ### Client side
 I have taken a 'bare bones' approach in building the client-side assets, only using [modern-normalize](https://github.com/sindresorhus/modern-normalize) and custom CSS to keep the client-side assets as small as possible.
+I've used BEM syntax to build the CSS for the frontend components.

 The CSS and JS are bundled using Webpack for optimisations, although this is just to show usage of a bundler as the JS only includes the lazy load functionality.